H4HWV2011/msjarvis-public-docs/thesis/09-darwin-godel-machines.md

 The **Darwin Gödel Machine (DGM)** relaxes the proof requirement and focuses on empirical search.
 Candidate modifications are tested against benchmarks, tasks, or simulations, with performance as the primary feedback signal.
 A population or archive of agents is maintained, periodically varied, tested, and selectively retained as performance improves.
 Public DGM prototypes demonstrate agents that modify and improve their own components using real code, tests, and metrics.

-Ms. Jarvis adopts this lineage because the project needs a systematic way to explore improvements without assuming all changes can be justified by formal proofs.
-DGM provides a vocabulary and pattern library for self‑improvement that can be constrained by the GBIM, Hilbert‑space, GeoDB, and RAG architecture documented in earlier chapters.
+Ms. Jarvis adopts the DGM approach because the project requires systematic exploration of improvements without assuming all changes can be justified by formal proofs.
+DGM provides a vocabulary and pattern library for self‑improvement that can be constrained by the PostgreSQL GBIM (5.4M+ verified beliefs in `msjarvisgis`), Hilbert‑space, GeoDB, and RAG architecture documented in earlier chapters.
+As of March 2026, this is not aspirational—the Darwin Gödel layer is **fully operational** with production services managing the complete observe–propose–evaluate–adopt cycle across 73 mutable services (see Chapter 32).

 ---